 Oh, what a view indeed!

 Our only other option was to take a ferry.
 Different ports have different destinations.
-We took the ferry from the port city of Lavandou – a city that felt more like Florida than France.
+We took the ferry from the port city of Lavandou – a city that felt more like Florida or Vegas than France.

 The ferry made an eye-opening stop on the naturist Ile du Levant.
 We had not been previously informed so when the boat docked and we began to notice towels unwrap and garments fall, we felt as if we had sailed into the set of a porno flick.
 Penises, breasts and vaginae of all ages flashed before us.
 We saw nudity no matter where we averted our eyes – even the dogs looked naked.
-Although there was nothing vulgar about this nature-loving community, we were mostly surprised to experience it upon docking.
+Although there was nothing vulgar about this nature-loving community, we were mostly surprised to experience it immediately upon docking.

 If this interests you, you can book your stay at the various B&Bs located on the island.

-Hiking, Snorkelling and so much to explore…
+Hiking, Snorkeling and so much to explore…

 The Island of Port-Cros is a natural marine reserve.
-Although there is a small port with two B&Bs, some restaurants, bars and a small grocery store, the rest of the island is an uninhabited park.
+Although there is a small port with two B&Bs, some restaurants, bars and a small grocery store, the rest of the island is an uninhabited natural park.
 There are walking paths which lead to various desolate beaches where you can snorkel amongst the kind of fish that are rarely ever given the opportunity to grow so large.

 Once we made sure we had enough water and food for the day, we headed to one of the rocky jagged edges and jumped into the glorious sea.
 There are some shallow beaches, but the rocks are a bit sharp and can slice your foot open if you step on the wrong one, which my boyfriend managed to do.